teapython/OpenCV/README.md

 I use the following equation to find the approximate locations of the left and right earlobe centres.
 This is just a rough calculation for this simple application, you can develop more accurate algorithms.

-### Left: (x coordinate of landmark point 0, y coordinate of the middle point between point 2 and 3)
+- Left: (x coordinate of landmark point 0, y coordinate of the middle point between point 2 and 3)
-### Right: (x coordinate of landmark point 16, y coordinate of the middle point between point 13 and 14)
+- Right: (x coordinate of landmark point 16, y coordinate of the middle point between point 13 and 14)

 ```
 leftLobeCentre = (points[0][0], int(points[2][1]+(points[3][1]-points[2][1])/2))
 rightLobeCentre = (points[16][0], int(points[13][1]+(points[14][1]-points[13][1])/2))
 ```

 Now read the left and right earring images.
-Note they are PNG images which contain R, G, B channels as well as a transparent alpha channel.
+Note they are PNG images which contain R, G, B channels, as well as a 4th channel which is a transparent alpha mask.

 ```
 # Read the left earring image with alpha channel
 lEaringIm = cv2.imread("left_earring.png", -1)
 # Split png left earring image
 bl,gl,rl,al = cv2.split(lEaringIm)
-# Merge and convert into an RGB image
+# Merge and convert RGB channels into an RGB image
 lEaringIm = cv2.merge((bl,gl,rl))
 lEaringIm = cv2.cvtColor(lEaringIm, cv2.COLOR_BGR2RGB)
-# Save the alpha information into a single Mat
+# Save the alpha information into a single mask image
 lAlpha = cv2.merge((al,al,al))

 # Repeat the previous steps for the right earring PNG image